Trzyna.info : : Personal website of Thaddeus C. (Ted) Trzyna

 OTHER PESTS

-No-see-ums (biting midges).
 These tiny flies found in MSAG cause painful bites that can itch for days.
 Methods for abatement are generally the same as for mosquitoes.
-Small-mesh window screens offer better protection than standard screens but can reduce air flow.
+Small-mesh window screens offer better protection than standard screens, but can reduce air flow.

 The kinds of mosquitoes that live in MSAG can carry viruses and bacteria that cause serious illness.
 In a warming climate, insect-borne diseases once found only in the tropics are expanding northward.